Honors Capstone Project

 This research argues that the most accurate to measure a state is by assessing the existence of institutional infrastructure and the ability of state institutions to carry out the functions of a state.
 This research concludes that if Israel lifted its draconian restrictions in the West Bank and the U.S. also began to actively support the state-building programs, Palestine could sufficiently exist and a sovereign and independent state.

 Claypool, Amanda Lynna, "State 194: Assessing the Institutional Capacity of the Palestinian Authority as the Foundation for an Independent State" (2013).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 34.

 Creative Commons License